-X. EO 13175, "Consultation and Coordination with Indian Tribal Governments"
+H. E.O.
+13175, "Consultation and Coordination with Indian Tribal Governments"

-EO 13175 establishes certain requirements that an agency must meet when it promulgates a rule that imposes substantial direct compliance costs on one or more Indian Tribes, preempts Tribal law, or affects the distribution of power and responsibilities between the Federal Government and Indian Tribes.
-This interim final rule will not have a substantial effect on Indian Tribal Governments.
+E.O.
+13175 establishes certain requirements that an agency must meet when it promulgates an interim final rule (and subsequent final rule) that imposes substantial direct compliance costs on one or more Indian Tribes, preempts Tribal law, or effects the distribution of power and responsibilities between the Federal Government and Indian Tribes.
+This rule will not have a substantial effect on Indian Tribal Governments.

-List of Subjects in 32 CFR Part 651
+List of Subjects in 32 CFR Part 775

-Environmental impact statements, Environmental protection, and Foreign relations.
+Administrative practice and procedure, Environmental impact statements, Environmental protection, National Defense, Natural resources.